 Glioblastoma is a highly aggressive primary brain malignancy in adults [1].
 Despite advances in treatment, the median overall survival (OS) of patients remains low at 14.6 months [2].
 Inconsistent response is a major challenge in treatment and could be caused by the extensive heterogeneity of this malignancy.
 Many genetically distinct cell populations can exist in the same tumor and display diverse treatment response [3, 4].

 One of the most fundamental traits of glioblastoma is the tumor-related angiogenesis and elevated perfusion, associated with a more invasive phenotype [5].
 However, a potent angiogenesis inhibitor failed to demonstrate consistent benefits in clinical trials of de novo glioblastoma [6].
-One possible explanation is the profound intratumor perfusion heterogeneity in glioblastomas, which is due to aberrant microvasculature and inefficient nutrient delivery.
+One possible explanation is the profound intratumor perfusion heterogeneity in glioblastomas, which is due to the aberrant microvasculature and inefficient nutrient delivery.
 This heterogeneity can give rise to regions within tumors where the demand and supply of nutrients is mismatched [7].
-Consequently, the sufficiently perfused habitats may hold the advantages for progression and proliferation, whereas the insufficiently perfused habitats may have a hypoxic microenvironment [8], which may preferentially induce resistant clones to adjuvant therapy [9].
+Consequently, the sufficiently perfused habitats may hold the advantages for progression and proliferation, whereas the insufficiently perfused habitats may harbour a more acidic microenvironment than other tumor sub-regions [8], which may preferentially induce resistant clones to adjuvant therapy [9].
 There is a rising need to understand the function of low perfusion compartments and evaluate their effects on treatment resistance.

 Current clinical practice infers the low perfusion regions as the non-enhancing regions within contrast enhancement on post-contrast images, which can lead to non-specific results using the conventional weighted images [10, 11].
 Recent studies suggested that quantitative imaging features are useful in reflecting intratumor habitats and tumor microenvironment [12, 13].
 As such, multiparametric imaging may allow a more comprehensive evaluation of the low perfusion compartments compared to the morphological heterogeneity visualized by structural magnetic resonance imaging (MRI).

-The purpose of this study is to propose a method for quantifying low perfusion compartments in glioblastoma using multiparametric MRI and habitat imaging, and investigate their effects on treatment response and patient outcome.
+The purpose of this study was to propose a method for quantifying low perfusion compartments in glioblastoma using multiparametric MRI and habitat imaging, and investigate their effects on treatment response and patient outcome.
 Our hypothesis is that multiparametric MRI may facilitate the identification of clinically relevant intratumor habitats that correlate patient prognosis.

-We integrated perfusion, diffusion imaging and MR spectroscopy with conventional imaging in our study.
+We integrated perfusion, diffusion and MR spectroscopic imaging with conventional imaging in our study.
 The relative cerebral blood volume (rCBV) calculated from perfusion imaging measures tumor vascularity [14].
 The apparent diffusion coefficient (ADC) calculated from diffusion imaging provides information about tumor microstructure by measuring diffusivity of water molecules [15].
 We used a thresholding method to visualize two low perfusion compartments with high/low diffusivity.
-Thus, the two low perfusion compartments may have distinct properties: one compartment with restricted diffusivity that may represent a sub-region adapting to hypoxic acidic conditions [12], and one compartment with increased diffusivity that may represent a necrotic sub-region with diminishing cellular structure.
+Thus, two low perfusion compartments, distinguished by two potentially distinct properties, were visualized: one compartment with restricted diffusivity that may represent a sub-region with more microstructure adapting to the acidic conditions [12], and one compartment with increased diffusivity that may represent a sub-region with diminishing microstructure.
 We studied the metabolic signatures in each compartment using MR spectroscopy.
-Using multivariate survival analysis, we demonstrate that the volume and lactate level of these two compartments are clinically important.
+Using multivariate survival analysis, we demonstrated that the volume and lactate level of these two compartments are clinically important.

 Materials and Methods